Anassatti/API-Automation_Postman/README.md

 # Webservices-Automation_Postman
-This project is about webservices automation testing using Postman
+This project is about webservices automation testing using Postman and JavaScript